skcin7/deployment_scripts/README.md

 `$ deploy.sh`

+If you need to alter the default deployment behavior, pass additional input arguments when calling the script.
+Example:

+`$ deploy.sh -commit_message="Custom commit message."`

 ## Add to .bash_profile

 I place these scripts in `~/.sh/` and add the directory to my `.bash_profile` with `export PATH=${PATH}:$HOME/.sh/deployment_scripts`.
 With this, I can simply call `$ deploy.sh` no matter what project or directory I happen to be working in, and it works great.
 It's sexy.